SRFNStack/fntags/README.md

 ```

 #### Tags
-All html are provided as functions that can be imported from the fntags library.
+All html tags are provided as functions that can be imported from the fntags library.

+The children passed to fnapp or an html tag can be a string, a Node, or a function.
+If a child is a function, it receives it's parent as the only argument.

 #### State
 You can subscribe to changes in state by using the `fnbind` function.